smaranjitghose/DeepPixel/README.md

 - Implement different scripts for neural style transfer
 - Implement various image processing tasks like colorization of black and white images,denoization,etc
 - Create an output for the above using your own images rather than those from Unsplash used for model training and testing/intial build
-- Improve the documentation of this repo📑
 - Create a flask backend so that we can have a a drop in spit out feature for NoMags(People who are not into ML yet)
 - Use HTML,CSS, JS to beautify the website for the same(React is a big plus)
+- Improve the documentation of this repo📑
 - Try to make end to end model using TensorFlow.js or ml5.Js
+- Make simple apps for the same using FLutter and TensorFlow Lite
 - Try to apply this for Instagram profile pictures and paintings and provide your friends this as a service
-- Create an api for this
 - Implement more research papers on style transfer and other image enhancement techniques
-- Perform task like Image Denoising,BlacktoColouring etc

 ### How to contribute: